List of Victorious characters: Rex Powers

 Rex Powers (physically portrayed by a ventriloquist dummy named Christopher Cane, performed by Matt Bennett, voiced by an uncredited Jake Farrow) is Robbie's alter ego, who is a dummy that Robbie carries around everywhere.
 Robbie has had Rex since he was young.
 Since Robbie is too shy to speak for himself most of the time, he talks as Rex, using him to voice his actual feelings and thoughts.
 The others treat Rex as a real person, and both Rex and Robbie dislike it when Rex is called a 'dummy' or 'puppet'.
 Rex is obsessed with 'Northridge Girls', dumb, talentless and 'easy' girls from a Los Angeles neighborhood.

 In "Rex Dies" he gets sucked into a wind machine and is taken to a hospital, even though he is a dummy.
 Rex is shown to have a huge crush on Tori and constantly flirts with her, though she is annoyed by his affection.
 Robbie often turns to Rex for advice and insight, though Rex's advice is almost always off-beat.
 Rex is sarcastic and mean, especially to Robbie, though it is shown that neither can stay without the other.

 In the first 3 seasons, Rex is always in Robbie's company.
 In season 4 for unexplained reasons, Robbie is frequently seen without Rex.
 Part 2 of 'Freak the Freak Out' was the first episode not to feature Rex.

-In the fourth season episode “Robbie Sells Rex,” the spoiled son of a music producer pays Robbie $2,000 for Rex, while also giving Robbie another puppet, named Goonter.
-Robbie accepts the deal reluctantly, but becomes progressively more distressed following the transaction.
-Unlike Rex, Goonter has a friendly and supportive personality.
-This unnerves Robbie, who prods Goonter to emulate Rex’s more caustic persona.
-When Goonter instead offers more compliments, Robbie casts Goonter aside and resolves to reclaim Rex.
-Throughout most of the episode, Rex seems not to mind being sold to another owner.
-Yet when Rex and Robbie are successfully reunited, Rex reveals that he was hurt to learn that Robbie has been with “another puppet.”